barryclark/jekyll-now/_posts/2016-02-02-Benchmarking-Dapper-Inserts.md

 {% endhighlight %}

 The *SetColumnsOrder* is an extension method for DataTable that orders how the columns are organized.
-The reason it is used is because it came up as an issue in the case of having the order of properties on the Product class different than the order of properties as defined in the table value parameter in SQL.
+The reason it is used is because I had  an issue in the case of having the order of properties on the Product class different than the order of properties as defined in the Table Type in SQL.

 {% highlight C# %}
 public static class DataTableExtensions